Juliane-W/carmen-rvp/README.md

 # CARMEN-RVP analysis tool
-CARMEN-RVP is a CRISPR/Cas13 based assay detecting 9 respiratory viruses.
+CARMEN-RVP is a CRISPR/Cas13 based assay detecting 9 respiratory viruses which is run on a Fluidigm Biomark HD instrument.
+The necessary protocols for running the instrument are in the biomark folder.
 The readout is raw fluorescence data extracted from the Fluidigm RT-PCR software.
 The exported data can then be further analyzed with this tool.

 src folder:\
 The main script for the analysis is called 'carmen_rvp_analysis.py'.
 The other scripts contain functions that will be imported during the analysis run.